carltonj2000/bun-hono-htmx/README.md

 Bun does have a node compatibility layer and should work with most/"all" node packages but I did not want to risk it for auth and db orm integration.

+Release procedure for AWS are documented at:
+`/intent/pages/docs/machines/aws/aws-ex1/README.md`

 ## Code History

 The in this repository is based on: